The Principles I Work From

-Feelings are like layers of an onion, one often covers another and that one is covering another one and ultimately the road leads deeper into the centre, towards healing and connecting with the essence of who we are beyond feeling.
-However in order to make that conscious journey into our true essence we need to practice allowing feelings.
-That means rather than feeling something and reacting immediately to defend ourselves against the experience of feeling, that we begin to practice a culture of noticing feelings, allowing feelings & being with feelings.
-Of course our capacity to allow feelings increases as we feel the safety, holding and experience the resources available in the group space, then allowing feelings becomes much easier.
-Over time we can learn to cultivate a greater integrity of inner space within which we can more easily parent challenging feelings.
-Until we have developed that inner space then we may need to receive more support from the outside in order to more effectively adopt this new paradigm of feeling.
-It may come as a surprise to some but it is possible to experience feelings such as sadness, shame, guilt and despair and not let that effect our overall state of happiness and presence.
-It takes time to arrive here, like anything we have to invest the time to learn these new pathways for progressive living.
+Many of us are frozen through trauma and are unable to feel anything, so firstly our work is slowly melting the ice in our hearts so that we can begin to feel something together.
+Once we get into the experience of actually feeling, we discover that feelings are like layers of an onion, one often covers another and that one is covering another one and ultimately the road leads deeper into the centre, into healing and eventually connecting with the essence of who we are beyond feelings.
+Discovering our true essence happens over time through the practice of allowing feelings.
+Of course our capacity to allow feelings increases as we begin to internalise a sense of safety and holding, also being able to recognise available resources, then allowing feelings becomes much easier.
+It is possible to experience feelings such as sadness, shame, guilt and despair and not let that effect too radically our overall state of happiness and peace.
+It takes time to arrive here, like anything we have to invest the time to learn these new pathways into surrendered being.
 Being true to ourselves and our feelings takes time, it does not happen overnight.
-Through this work of allowing feelings we carve out greater space in our souls so as our true passion and purpose may take up residence and begin moving us towards our true destiny.
+Through this work of allowing feelings our souls are swept empty of everything and this new spaciousness gives rise to renewed passion and purpose in our lives.

 Awareness Of Sensations

 Horizontal Resonance is about taking the risk to listen deeply inside the world of the other, letting go of our own way of seeing things and taking the time to come into deeper resonance with others, letting ourselves be changed by the experience of relating more openly whilst also remaining aware of our own needs and staying in touch with our own presence.
 This is something many of us find challenging in relationship, being present and aware of our own needs whilst also being connected inside the world of the other.
-Horizontal Resonance is very much about developing empathy for (the capacity to feel) others whilst maintaining our own integrity of presence and being.
-It is when we practice consciously being of service to others by feeling their world whilst staying present in our own that true relational alchemy can really begin to happen.
-Like flowers slowly starting to come into bloom we open to one another as our unique frequencies begin dancing together in the space between us, discovering together a new frequency that opens doors to unknown and magical places that we could never have found without each other.
+Horizontal Resonance is very much about developing empathy for others whilst maintaining our own integrity of presence and being.
+When we truly open to meeting one another we can discover together new ways of being that we could never have found without each other.

 Gratitude & Appreciation

 It is through appreciation and in gratitude that I discover the true essence of my being.
-As I bow in gratitude to life I say, “You are big & I am small, thank you for blessing me with all that I have and all that I am, I take your blessing as a great gift and with them I have the strength to embody the gifts that I was born into this life to realise".
-Life, love, passion, aliveness, strength & beauty are all given to us from somewhere, through acknowledging the source of these gifts, through appreciation and in gratitude to all our ancestors, we enable a forward movement in life.
-We naturally begin to embody these gifts and pass them forward with great effortlessness.
-Gratitude & Appreciation is the key to healing past trauma and moving beyond unnecessary suffering into a life paradigm where magic happens in every breath.
-Gratitude & Appreciation is about making the invisible visible, it is about acknowledging that we have received something great, it is a way of saying, “I see you, I acknowledge in this moment you are bigger than me and I thank you for what you have given”.
-In this movement of humility and acknowledging from where our strength and inspiration has come from we shift into a natural state of generous overflowing that benefits all those we come into contact with.
-True giving is not something we need to do, it is something that happens when it is ready to and it is more likely to happen as a result of us being grateful for what is rather than wanting to be ready before it is time.
-‘Those in a hurry will be delayed’.
-Through Gratitude & Appreciation our level of presence and awareness increases, along with that our capacity to respond openly to what life brings rather than reacting defensively against it.
-When we find the integrity of being to be able to say a full yes to life we begin shifting into a much larger and more expanded paradigm of living, rather than reacting against what life brings and living out of a much poorer space.
-Would you rather live out of a shoe box or a countryside estate?
-Through practising Gratitude & Appreciation over time we can begin to find greater fulfilment in our lives and in our relationships.
+As I bow in gratitude to life I say, “Thank you for blessing me with all that I have and all that I am, I take your blessing as a great gift".
+Love comes to us from somewhere, through acknowledging the source of this love we enable a forward movement in life.
+We naturally begin to embody this love and pass it on with great effortlessness.
+Gratitude & Appreciation is the key to healing past trauma and moving beyond suffering.
+For every challenging traumatic experience we have brings with it some kind of gift and lesson.
+Once we have gained genuine access to feeling gratitude for these challenging life experiences, this reflects the healing and integration of these traumas.
+Gratitude & Appreciation is about acknowledging that we have received something, it is a way of saying, “I see you and I thank you for what you have given”.
+In this movement we shift into a natural state of generous overflowing.
+True giving is not something we need to do, it is something that happens naturally when it is ready to and it happens as a result of Gratitude, living a lifestyle of genuine gratitude reflects a higher level of spiritual maturity.
+Gratitude & Appreciation is the gateway to experiencing who we are.

 Celebrating What Is